bahramiramazan/offset_similarity/README.md

 ---

-> 2. For fasttext, and also other models (except trained models and gpt4.0) first set the variable experiment_name='cat1_solve_analogies' for fasttext and then  run the following:
+> 2. For fasttext, and also other models (except trained models and gpt4.0) `first set the variable experiment_name='cat1_solve_analogies for fasttext` and then  run the following:
 Note: change the data and model in lines 169-172 , Additional_Experiments.py

 ```